Skip to main content

 “Not sure if this platform is a good candidate for upgrades”

 A quick consultation covers platform suitability, parts support, and realistic power ceilings before any commitment.
-Not every build needs expensive hardware to deliver a satisfying result.
+Not every upgrade path needs expensive hardware to deliver a satisfying result.

 “Concerned the calibration will be a generic flash rather than dialed-in tuning”